janusZeal91/picoyplacapredictor/README.md

     > nvm install 10.19.0
     > nvm use 10.19.0

-# Install of required dependencies
+# Install all required dependencies
     > npm install --save

 # Ionic 3 has an integrated developent live-server which can be used to deploy the app for testing by using command